-It is made in America.
-As far as weight is concerned, you are looking at about 5 ounces.
+This tool is made in America.
+As for the weight, it is about 5 ounces.
 The blades are made of high carbon steel.
-Each one is sharpened by hand.
-You get a razor-sharp blade straight out of the box.
+Each blade is sharpened by hand.
+You will receive a razor-sharp blade right out of the box.

-It has an aluminum frame and a veneer inlay that is put together with a bow structure.
-This delivers comfort as you carve for prolonged periods.
-The size makes it easy to carry it around with you so you can get whittling done on the go.
+It has an aluminum frame, and a veneer inlay joined together with an arch structure.
+The size makes it easy to carry with you so you can carve on the go.
 There are two anchor points on the frame of the blade.
-These points give the entire structure some rigidity and a stable feel.
+These points give the whole structure some rigidity and a stable feel.
 This provides comfort when carving for an extended period.

-It is a slim, lightweight blade that features a metal housing and a wooden centre.
-The inlay pieces were well finished on the one that we bought.
-Others have reported contrasting experiences.
+It is a slim, lightweight blade with a metal body and a wooden core.
+On the one we purchased, the inlay work was well done.
+Others have had different experiences.

-The roughing knife is slightly pointed at its end which gives it the versatility to also be used for some detailing work.
+The roughing blade is slightly pointed at its end, giving it the versatility to be used for some detailing work.

-The cutting knife is shorted.
+The cutting blade is shorted.
 It has a thicker blade that looks sturdier.

 We would recommend this blade to beginners and anyone else looking to have a versatile whittling knife that they can use on the go, whether you are going camping or fishing.
 Having this blade with you will allow you to fill in your free time with some wholesome whittling.
 It is also an affordable knife.
 This is always a bonus.

 Maintaining the blade as sharp as you receive it is easier when you can fold it into itself.
 There isn’t a need to purchase an extra case or other accessories to put it into.

-Other than carving a spoon where you may need a specialised blade, there aren’t many other projects that we could think of that this knife would fail to tackle.
+Other than carving a spoon where you may need a specialized blade, there aren’t many other projects that we could think of that this knife would fail to tackle.
 Between the two knives, it should be easy enough to get what you need out of one of them.

 The blades pull out and close.